 When it came in the mail, I couldn’t wait to dive in.
 But, I had a feeling it would be one of those binge-worthy novels, so I had to wait until I could carve out enough time to read the whole thing cover to cover.

 Sure enough, when I settled down in bed yesterday evening and started reading, I was absolutely transported.
 The first chapter or two were a little difficult for me because I was so frustrated with America’s mother, but once things started rolling… I couldn’t stop turning the pages.
-When Annan came home, I begrudgingly sat down to dinner.
+When he came home, I begrudgingly sat down to dinner.
 As much as I love my husband, I don’t like it when my binge reads are interrupted.
 So there was this internal struggle between wanting to be a good wife and eat dinner with my husband and knowing that I’d rather be finishing the novel.

 Thankfully, I married a man who supports my reading addiction.
 We ate quickly, and he settled into one of his personal Netflix shows while I finished the rest of the novel.

 I was swept up in the dresses, the cattiness, the friendship, the politics, and of course… the love triangle.
-Because what good dystopian novel doesn’t have love triangle, right?
+Because what good dystopian novel doesn’t have a love triangle, right?

 Review of The Selection